-Since the 1980s, there have been a number of studies looking to see if children exposed to higher nitrate or nitrite levels through food or water have a higher risk of type 1 diabetes.
-But few have looked at exposures to parents.
+Since the 1980s, there have been a number of studies looking to see if children exposed to higher nitrate or nitrite levels through food or water have a higher risk of type 1 diabetes:

-Higher nitrate levels in drinking water have sometimes been associated with an increased incidence of type 1 diabetes (e.g., Parslow et al. 1997; Kostraba et al. 1992), but not necessarily (e.g., van Maanen et al. 2000; Moltchanova et al. 2004; Muntoni et al. 2006).
+Higher nitrate levels in drinking water have sometimes been associated with an increased incidence of type 1 diabetes (e.g., Parslow et al. 1997; Kostraba et al. 1992), but not always (e.g., van Maanen et al. 2000; Moltchanova et al. 2004; Muntoni et al. 2006).
 A recent prospective study in Germany that followed people over time did not find nitrate or nitrite levels in drinking water during the first year of life to be associated with the development of type 1-related autoimmunity (Winkler et al. 2008).
-Exposure levels differed in these studies, making direct comparisons difficult.

 In sum, "These findings suggest that an environmental factor in the etiology [causation] of human diabetes mellitus has been identified" (Helgason et al. 1982).
-Well, that's one anyhow!
-Icelandic smoked mutton.
-Of course, this mutton is not likely to be a factor outside of Iceland, but other sources of nitrite/nitrate may be.
+That is, Icelandic smoked mutton.
+While this mutton is not likely to be a factor outside of Iceland, other sources of nitrite/nitrate may be.